-Now's the time to start thinking about the goals you want to set for the year, as well as long-term.
+Now's the time to start thinking about the goals you want to set for the year and for the long-term.
 Does your club have a strategic plan?
 If not, the Strategic Planning Guide can help you create one.